So, you need to write an information security policy. And you’re totally overwhelmed.

 HealthIT.gov is a massive website created by the US Department of Health to help healthcare providers, patients, and IT workers make sense of PHI protection.
 There’s so much great information here that we probably have barely even skimmed the surface ourselves.
 If you’re in the healthcare field in particular, this will be invaluable to you.
 But even if you aren’t, you can still learn a lot here.
 You may not need to be HIPAA compliant, but the security needs of non-healthcare organizations are still similar enough that many of these articles hold true regardless of industry.

 CERT has a long history of providing helpful, in-depth security resources.
-Unsurprisingly, they have a huge section of articles and research specifically geared towards managers.
-The articles on this page aren’t quite as basic or high-level as some of the other items on this list.
+Unsurprisingly, they have a huge section of articles and research specifically geared towards enterprise risk and resilience The articles on this page aren’t quite as basic or high-level as some of the other items on this list.
 But there are still some terrific pieces of information in here.
 If you’re willing to wade into some denser territory, you could learn things that will help you put together a stronger security policy.

 US-CERT is a cybersecurity-oriented organization created by the Department of Homeland Security.
 It has a whole section on its website dedicated to home and business security.
 There are tons of resources here that explain the basic concepts of cybersecurity.
 Most of them are clear and easy-to-understand, making them ideal for small business owners who are relatively new to cybersecurity.
 In order to build a strong information security policy, you need to understand what cybersecurity actually entails.
 US-CERT’s website does a terrific job of demonstrating that.